SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Introduction

-The possibility of collecting student error data, and the emergence of high-capacity, highly configurable deep learning models, has raised the possibility of designing models that can automatically fix errors, and training them using student data.
-This approach is very attractive for several reasons: \begin{inparaenum}[a)] \item Automated repair of syntax errors is helpful to students, and saves instructors' time. \item Traditional approaches to automatically finding \& fixing syntax errors require hand-coding fairly complex parser logic. \item Automatically learning models to fix errors is an approach that promises to be language-agnostic, as long as sufficient data is available. \item Learning fixing strategies from samples representative of student errors promises to yield models that perform well on the most common mistakes that students make. \end{inparaenum} Several recent approaches to this problem have emerged, which are all arguably language-agnostic.
+The possibility of collecting novice error data, and the emergence of high-capacity, highly configurable deep learning models, has raised the possibility of designing models that can automatically fix errors, and training them using novice data.
+This approach is very attractive for several reasons: \begin{inparaenum}[a)] \item Automated repair of syntax errors is helpful to novices, and saves instructors' time. \item Traditional approaches to automatically finding \& fixing syntax errors require hand-coding fairly complex parser logic. \item Automatically learning models to fix errors is an approach that promises to be language-agnostic, as long as sufficient data is available. \item Learning fixing strategies from samples representative of novice errors promises to yield models that perform well on the most common mistakes that novices make. \end{inparaenum} Several recent approaches to this problem have emerged, which are all arguably language-agnostic.